citrusframework/citrus-website/src/main/site/_posts/2019-01-11-citrus-roadmap-2019.md

 ## High-Priority- and Low-Priority-Modules
 During the lasts months, we've monitored the download statistics from the maven central repository and recognized that some modules are significantly more popular than others.
 From today on, we want to focus on the modules that are heavily used and provide the most benefit by the community.
 Therefore we'll divide the Citrus modules into *High-Priority* and *Low-Priority* modules.
-*Newer Modules are also High-Priority as they have to establish first*???.
 We'll invest the major part of our time into the High-Priority-Modules to improve the documentation, samples as well as the GitHub support and also focus on bug fixes and new features.
 The Low-Priority-Modules on the other hand, will take a back seat concerning these topics.
 If you're interested in helping us maintain any modules, feel free to contact us and propose pull requests.
 We always appreciate any kind of contribution.

 ### High-Priority-Modules
 * Camel